nonso-chiagunye/DevSecOps-on-AWS/README.md

 - Uses node:20 runtime running on Ubuntu 22.04
 - Must have decrypt permission on kms
-- Must have necessary permissions on specified secret manager secret, S3 bucket, ECR repo, EKS cluster and nodes
+- Must have necessary permissions on specified secret manager secret, S3 bucket, ECR repo, EKS cluster and nodes.
+See my [IAM](ike-infra/iam.tf)
 - Deployed with environment variable configurations having tokens to access SonarCloud and Snyk

 ➡️ **AWS ECR Repositary**